keerthinalabotu/cse15l-lab-reports/lab5.md

 # Reflection:

-Something cool that I learned this quarter was using vim.
-I had no idea that we could edit code directly in the terminal and I thought that was really cool (even though editing the code is a bit hard using the "i" and "x").
-It was interesting that it's accessible through a local editor like vscode or wherever you want to edit it.
+Something cool that I learned this quarter was using `vim`.
+I had no idea that we could edit code directly in the terminal and I thought that was really cool (even though editing the code is a bit hard using the `i` and `x`).
+It was interesting that it's accessible through a local editor like `vscode` or wherever you want to edit it.

-In addition, I also never really knew how to use git commands so I found it to be cool how I could save the edits that I made directly from my local machine to the github, making it accessible to people using the github repo.
+In addition, I also never really knew how to use `git commands` so I found it to be cool how I could save the edits that I made directly from my local machine to the Github, making it accessible to people using the github repo.